TM23-sanji/retro-computer-website/src/file-system/home/user/about/about.md

 # Hi there

-My name is Ed Hinrichsen, I’m an award-winning web dev / digital designer and full stack software engineer.
-I have a passion for all things technology and design, from software engineering & machine learning to UI/UX & 3D graphics.
+Hi, I'm Tushar Mishra — an aspiring web developer, AI/ML enthusiast, and full-stack software engineer with a passion for technology and design.
+I love building intuitive digital experiences, whether it's through software engineering, machine learning, UI/UX, or 3D graphics.

-In addition to my love of technology and design, I am also interested in education, history, economics and politics.
+In addition to tech, I'm also drawn to animation and illustration.
+I enjoy combining creativity with code to bring ideas to life.

 Type "cd ~/projects" then "ls" to see details of some of the projects I have developed over my fifteen plus years of coding experience.